 Randy Shrewsberry, Executive Director

 Chuck is a US Army combat veteran and veteran political operative skilled in building capacity, growing leaders, and moving targets for candidate and issue campaigns.

 As one of the first volunteers to join the Institute, Chuck has contributed his organizing skills to the Institute in roles such as and a member of the Community Impact Team.

-In 2018, Chuck joined the Institute’s Board of Directors and he currently is the Development Committee Chair.
+In 2018, Chuck joined the Institute’s Board of Directors and he currently is the Board President

 Randy is a former police officer, having served in Ohio, South Carolina, and Indiana for more than a decade.
 He’s held a variety of roles throughout his law enforcement career such as patrol, patrol supervision, training, investigations, crime prevention, inter-agency intelligence, warrants, community corrections, court services, and was contracted by the U. S. Marshal’s Office.